JBL unveils yet another trio of true wireless earbuds at CES 2022

 They’ll come with hands-free voice control functionality, too, along with access to Amazon Alexa and Google Assistant, though JBL’s dedicated headphone app will work with all three new models.

-The JBL Live Free 2 are, essentially, a slightly more affordable variant of their Pro siblings.
-That doesn’t mean they’re not worth considering, though – the Live Free 2 were a Best of Innovation Honoree at this year’s CES showcase.
+The JBL Live Free 2 are, essentially, a slightly smaller variant of their Pro siblings, delivering similar audio specs in a more compact form – they were also a Best of Innovation Honoree at this year’s CES showcase.

 With these in-ears, you’ll get 35 hours of total playback time and slightly smaller dynamic drivers (10mm compared to the Pro’s 11mm), but they’ll still come packed with the same adaptive noise and wind cancellation technology, as well as all that handy hands-free-ness.